-Under the terms of the TaiMed Agreement, TaiMed is responsible for developing Trogarzo® and to seek its approval from the US Food and Drug Administration ("FDA"), whereas the Company is responsible, but has no obligation, for seeking the approval of Trogarzo® from Health Canada.
+Under the terms of the TaiMed Agreement, TaiMed is responsible for developing Trogarzo® and was responsible for seeking its approval from the US Food and Drug Administration ("FDA"), whereas the Company is responsible, but has no obligation, to seek the approval of Trogarzo® from Health Canada.
 The purchase price of Trogarzo® payable to TaiMed has been determined at 52% of its net selling price with an additional amount equal to 10% of its net selling price until such additional amount aggregates \$5,500, which was reached in November 2019.